Unveiling the Traditions and Origins of Boxing Day

 History of Boxing Day: Unravelling Its Traditions and Origins

 The origins of Boxing Day can be traced back to the UK during the Middle Ages.
 It was a day when the wealthy would give gifts to their servants and employees, known as “Christmas boxes.”
-These boxes contained money, food, and other goods as a token of appreciation for their hard work throughout the year.
+These boxes contained money, food, Merry Christmas cards and other goods as a token of appreciation for their hard work throughout the year.
 This tradition allowed the less fortunate to enjoy a day of celebration and receive gifts that they might not have been able to afford otherwise.

 Another theory suggests that Boxing Day may have roots in the practice of placing alms boxes in churches.
 On Christmas Day, these boxes would be opened, and the contents distributed to the poor on the following day.
 This act of charity became synonymous with Boxing Day, and the tradition of giving to those in need continues to this day in some countries.